damasceno-dev/jsCalculator/to-do.md

 # todo:
+> correct bug when result is too big
 > (ok) made a function to replace both multiply-division and sum-substraction operations
 > do digital limit to enter to only apear on last value
 > button glow blue borders when hovered